Best Ways to Increase the Security of your Business discussed by Elite Fire & Security

 Increase the Security of your Business Summary

-Protect yourself and your staff by making sure the necessary security and policy training is available and it is conducted regularly.
+Protect yourself and your staff by making sure the necessary security and policy training is available and is conducted regularly.
 Everyone should know what to do in the event of a serious threat, or if they suspect any suspicious behaviour.
 Put signs up around your property to advise; limited cash is kept on-site, CCTV is in operation and certain parts of your premises are only accessible to staff members if applicable.